Castleton, North Yorkshire

-Castleton was once the main market and industrial town serving Upper Eskdale.
-There were annual wool, cheese and cattle fairs, cheese market and a silk mill.

 Transport

-Castleton is served by Castleton Moor railway station on the Esk Valley Line roughly halfway between Middlesbrough and Whitby.
+Castleton is served by Castleton Moor railway station on the Esk Valley Line, roughly halfway between Middlesbrough and Whitby.

 The Esk Valley Walk runs through the village.

 History

-The severed hand, known popularly as the Danby Hand of Glory, was found hidden in a wall of a thatched cottage in Castleton in 1935.
+A severed hand, known popularly as the Danby Hand of Glory, was found hidden in a wall of a thatched cottage in Castleton in 1935.
 The hand is now on display at the Whitby Museum in Pannett Park, Whitby.

-In 1772, preacher and founder of Methodism, John Wesley preached in Castleton, this is commemorated by a sundial on Primrose Hill in Castleton High Street.
+In 1772, preacher and founder of Methodism, John Wesley preached in Castleton; the occasion is commemorated by a sundial on Primrose Hill in Castleton High Street.